 Advanced Encryption Standard (AES) was introduced shortly after TKIP in 2004 along with WPA2, the new and improved WPA standard.
 Select this level of encryption where possible, but note that your wireless devices will also need to support it in order to talk to your router (most do, but some older kit may not).

-Despite the hack as outlined at the top of this article, WPA2 is still said to be the best way to secure Wi-Fi.
+Despite the aforementioned hack, WPA2 is still said to be the best way to secure Wi-Fi.
 Nowadays router manufacturers and ISPs typically use WPA2 by default; some use a combination of WPA2 and WPA to ensure compatibility with the widest range of wireless kit.

 You may also see an option with the suffix ‘-PSK’ which is short for Pre-Shared-Key or Personal Shared Key.
 If you're offered the choice then choose WPA2-PSK (AES) over WPA2-PSK (TKIP), but if some older devices cannot connect instead choose WPA2-PSK (TKIP); it still uses the newer WPA2 encryption while enabling older devices that might be stuck with TKIP to connect to your router.
 You may find it listed as WPA2-PSK (mixed mode).